Alan Hansen: Controversies

 Commentating on the Argentina–Romania match in the 1994 FIFA World Cup, Hansen said that "the Argentine defender warrants shooting for a mistake like that".
 The previous day, Colombian defender Andrés Escobar had been shot dead, a killing widely attributed to punishment for an own goal Escobar scored in Colombia's 2–1 loss to the United States earlier in the same tournament.
 The BBC issued a public apology for Hansen's poor choice of words.

 During an appearance on Match of the Day on 21 December 2011, while discussing the prominence of racism in English football following allegations against Premier League players Luis Suárez and John Terry, Hansen twice used the word "coloured" in reference to black footballers.
 The BBC received 82 complaints by the following morning while some, including Shamrock Rovers player Rohan Ricketts, criticised Hansen's choice of words on social network Twitter.
-Others defended Hansen's use of words.
-The Daily Telegraph blogger and commentator Toby Young wrote: "In his defence, Hansen could cite the fact that America's foremost civil rights group is the NAACP which stands for the National Association for the Advancement of Colored People.
-If it's acceptable for the NAACP to use the word "coloured", why isn't it acceptable for him?"
 Hansen issued an apology the following day, saying: "I unreservedly apologise for any offence caused – this was never my intention and I deeply regret the use of the word."